 REAL Truth About Homeschool How Many Hours A Day

-OK, now that you have some info about homeschooling hours, I want to drop a truth bomb on you:
+OK, now that you have some info about homeschooling hours, I want to drop a truth bomb on you when talking about what do you need to homeschool:

 You need to be less worried about a specific number of homeschool hours and more about the best way that your homeschooler learns.